 i.
 Ask if their insured gave them a recorded statement and if so, can you obtain a copy of the statement?

 They will likely deny taking a statement.
 If they admit to taking one, I guarantee they will not provide you with a copy.
-They may say this, that or the other thing, but the bottom line is that you will not get a copy.
+They may say this, that, or the other thing, but the bottom line is that you will not get a copy.
 Most likely they will tell you that it is their “policy” not to turn them over or that the law doesn’t require them to: Funny how when the table is turned, you will not get their insured’s statement.

 ii.
 What is their client’s policy limit?

 The reason you want this information is to see if their client has enough insurance to cover your injuries or damages.
-In most instances you will be denied this information too.
+In most instances, you will be denied this information too.
 They are not required to provide the information until certain conditions are met.
 You may have a general answer like there is sufficient coverage.
 However, ask how much that is.
-This is a very important question which has nothing to do with their insured’s fault or your injuries.
+This is a very important question that has nothing to do with their insured’s fault or your injuries.
 Why not provide the information?
 Their whole function is to get you to settle your case for less than it’s worth and certainly less than their potential risk.
 Why should you answer any of their questions and why would you after that?

 If your statement is related to a car accident, ask the following questions: